Nachwa/epic-player/README.md

 ### Additional options

-Frame size:
+Frame size

 ```
 --size 700 500
 ```
-Speed (number of frames to skip between 2 frame readings) :
+Speed (number of frames to skip between 2 frame readings)
 ```
 --vspeed 2
 ```

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Reference